Don't destroy 'own property', will resolve grievances: Rail minister on violence by job aspirants | Business

 Earlier in the day, the ministry suspended the Non-Technical Popular Categories (RRB NTPC) and the Level 2 exams after reports of vandalism by job aspirants from different parts of the country came to light.

 ''I am telling the aspirants that this is their own property.
 Why are they destroying something that is their own?
-However, authorities will follow due process if public property is damaged," the minister said at a press conference.
-His comments came after violent protests by job aspirants erupted in Bihar, Jharkhand and Uttar Pradesh.
+However, authorities will follow due process if public property is damaged,'' the minister said at a press conference.
+His comments came after violent protests by job aspirants erupted in Bihar and Uttar Pradesh.

 Vaishnaw said the Railways is in touch with chief ministers and the issue is being handled ''sensitively''.